Blimster/ts_interop/README.md

 ## TODO

 - Support for call Signatures
+- Mapper for type literal (to create an extension type)
 - handle nullable methods (see initiateRoomCapture)
 - Fix TODOs for merge delcaration
 - Scrap properties and methods from types from pub.dev and api.dart.dev